esch3r/VimTutorials/README.md

  ![alt text](VimModes.png)
    ### Insert:
-   - Modify the file inserting new text
+   - Modify the file inserting new text.

    ### Visual:
    - Visually select text by moving cursor over it,